-Yes, it leads to billions of dollars in global revenue losses.
-About 70,000 jobs are lost every year in the United States due to music piracy.
+Yes, it leads to billions of dollars in global revenue losses, costing the US content creation industries alone between $29.2 and $71 billion each year.
+Additionally, about 70,000 jobs US jobs are lost per year due to music piracy.

 How much money does the film industry lose to piracy?

-The movie industry loses between $40 and $97.1 in revenue due to film piracy.
+The movie industry globally loses between $40 and $97.1 billion in revenue due to piracy.